qx/slimcleaner/README.md

-This bash Let you keep away from slim in rails,
+#This bash Let you keep away from slim in rails,

-1. gem install slim
+- gem install slim
-2. cd #{project_path}
+- cd #{project_path}
-3. ruby slim_cleaner.rb
+- ruby slim_cleaner.rb
-4. .erb file will placed in .out/
+- erb file will placed in .out/

 Enjoy yourself